 But with so many important advances depending on patent protection, such as pregnancy related diagnostics ensuring the health and wellbeing of the next generation, it is unlikely that the status quo will be maintained.

 Click here to download the PDF version of this article.

 This article originally appeared in a special edition of Life Sciences Intellectual Property Review, January 27, 2016 and is reprinted with permission.

-Megan Chacon is an Associate in the San Diego office of Fish & Richardson.
-Her practice emphasizes complex patent litigation across a wide range of technologies, including pharmaceutical compounds and delivery systems, biotechnology, chemicals, medical devices, and consumer...
+Megan Chacon is an Associate in the Southern California office of Fish & Richardson.
+Her practice emphasizes complex patent litigation across a wide range of technologies.
+Ms. Chacon has extensive experience in the life sciences and pharmaceutical fields, including Hatch-Waxman...